 Once they have cooled, you can cut them into bars or crumble it into a bowl if you prefer.
 This time I did a little of both.
 I also just like to break it into pieces and store it in an air tight container.

-This granola is one of my favorite breakfasts.
+This Nut-Free Homemade Granola is one of my favorite breakfasts.
 I like to have it over yogurt or as cereal with berries and bananas.
+If you like chocolate, be sure to check out our easy recipe for Homemade Chocolate Granola!